Women in chess: Research

-Sexism in chess
+Sexism

-Polgár, Shahade and Houska said that they have encountered sexism, including belittling comments about their abilities, opponents who refused to shake hands, and online trolls questioning if girls and women belong in chess.
+Polgár, Shahade and Houska have said that they have encountered sexism, including belittling comments about their abilities, opponents who refused to shake hands, and online trolls questioning if girls and women belong in chess.

-Some male players have commented negatively on women's performance in chess.
+Several male players have commented negatively on women's performance in chess.
 In a 1963 interview, Bobby Fischer was dismissive of female players, calling them "terrible" and said it was because "[women] are not so smart".
 In 2015, Nigel Short argued that male players performed better because men and women were "hard-wired" for different skills, which was met with controversy.
-In 2022, Ilya Smirin, while broadcasting live during the ninth round of the FIDE Women's Grand Prix 2022-23, said that chess was "maybe not for women", and also praised a woman for playing like a man.
-FIDE apologized through Twitter and called Smirin's comments embarrasing and offensive.
+In 2022, Ilya Smirin, while broadcasting live during the ninth round of the FIDE Women's Grand Prix 2022–23, said that chess was "maybe not for women", and also praised a woman for playing like a man.
+FIDE apologized through Twitter and called Smirin's comments embarrassing and offensive.
 The same day FIDE fired Smirin for making "offensive remarks".

-Culture
+In August 2023, over a hundred female chess players signed a statement on behalf of FIDE against sexism and sexual abuse in chess.
+That same year, 14 women signed an open letter denouncing sexism and sexist violence in the French chess world.

-Margret the Adroit may have made the 12th-century Lewis chessmen.
-In 2010 at a conference at the National Museum of Scotland on the Lewis chessmen, Gudmundur Thorarinsson (a civil engineer and a former member of the Icelandic Parliament) and Einar S. Einarsson (a former president of Visa Iceland and a friend of the chess champion Bobby Fischer) argued that Margret the Adroit made them.
-It is a claim that the American author Nancy Marie Brown supports in her 2015 book, Ivory Vikings, the Mystery of the Most Famous Chessmen in the World and the Woman Who Made Them.
+Transgender women

-Caïssa ("Ka-ee-sah") is a fictional (anachronistic) Thracian dryad portrayed as the goddess of chess.
-She was first mentioned during the Renaissance by Italian poet Hieronymus Vida.
+In 2003, transgender player Annemarie Sylvia Meier won the German Women's Chess Championship.

-Historically chess has had many variants.
-In chess today the queen is the name of the most powerful chess piece.
-Historian Marilyn Yalom has argued that the queen was able to become the most dangerous piece on the board in the late 15th century because of the example of powerful female rulers in that era of European history.
+In August 2023, FIDE attracted heavy criticism for issuing an order banning transgender women from women's competitions.
+This was seen by many chess players as having no purpose other than to discriminate against transgender women, as unlike physical sports, there are no concerns about biological advantages.
+American Woman Grandmaster Jennifer Shahade commented "It's obvious they didn't consult with any transgender players in constructing it...
+I strongly urge FIDE to reverse course on this and start from scratch with better consultants."
+French transgender player Yosha Iglesias, who has held the title of FIDE Master since 2019 when she was competing as a man, described the new regulations as "unfair, exclusive, and discriminatory", saying they were contrary to the IOC guidelines that FIDE had signed up to.
+In December 2023 Iglesias fulfilled the requirements for the Woman International Master title, becoming the first openly transgender person to qualify for the title.
+On 29 April 2024, she announced that she had formally received the title of Woman International Master.

-History of women in chess
+History

 Early history and romantic era of chess

 In the Middle Ages, Macalda di Scaletta played chess, and historical evidence suggests that she was probably the first person in Sicily who learned how to play it.

 Queen Elizabeth I, who lived from 1533 until 1603, played chess very well, according to a placard in the Tower of London.

 Benjamin Franklin, who lived from 1706 until 1790, according to Thomas Jefferson played chess in Paris with socially important women, including the Duchess of Bourbon Bathilde d'Orléans, who was "a chess player of about his force".